PeterMarshall29/book1/jupyternotebooks/introduction_to_functions.md

 ````
 When a function takes multiple arguments, they must be passed in the same order as in the function definition.

-In c++ only the required values are passed in i.e. there is no simple way to include the parameter names to make it easier to keep the order correct.
+In C++ only the required values are passed in i.e. there is no simple way to include the parameter names to make it easier to keep the order correct.
 ****
 An alternative approach to the same program - slightly more advanced - would be to pass in a reference to the input stream and then use the extraction operator.
 Passing by reference is covered in a later section.
 ````{code-cell} c++